ricardocruz29/TQS/Lab6/P2EUROMILLIONS/readme.md

     Token copied : 146824c807a05eb44db9946b7ae4f6d76dbd7eba

-    THen run this command mvn clean verify sonar:sonar -Dsonar.login=146824c807a05eb44db9946b7ae4f6d76dbd7eba inside the project u would like to use sonar
+    THen run this command: mvn clean verify sonar:sonar -Dsonar.login=146824c807a05eb44db9946b7ae4f6d76dbd7eba inside the project u would like to use sonar

     I used in exercise 2 of lab1